Red is the new black at Emmys, a night of sleek silhouettes

-LOS ANGELES (Reuters) - The Emmy awards saw a sea of red and white gowns with sleek silhouettes on Monday, as television’s top talent channeled golden age glamour for Hollywood’s first red carpet of the major awards season.
+LOS ANGELES, Aug 25 (Reuters) - The Emmy awards saw a sea of red and white gowns with sleek silhouettes on Monday, as television’s top talent channeled golden age glamour for Hollywood’s first red carpet of the major awards season.

 Red, often a risky choice as it can disappear into the color of the carpet, was the favored tone for stars such as “Veep” nominee Julia Louis-Dreyfus in a column halter Carolina Herrera and “Homeland” star Claire Danes in a vermillion embellished Givenchy dress.